Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 3. The Catalyst will eventually fly far enough away to the point where the default mode of the gun can no longer effectively reach it.
 A Mousewheel icon will appear teaching the player the gun muzzle mechanic.
 This will allow the player to damage the Catalyst again and after the player damages the Catalyst enough, it'll fly away from the player and crash through the floor leaving a portal for the player to follow to level 1.
 Certainly!
 Here's the corrected version:

-	"For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level, showing the objective and the required mechanics they’ll need to know in order to play.
+For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level, showing the objective and the required mechanics they’ll need to know in order to play.
 The tutorial will operate as follows:"

 ---

 ## What do the first few minutes of Eternal Descent look like?: